- Bus tours

 Shortly thereafter, we will arrive in the coastal village of El Golfo in a Green Lagoon tour (Green Lake), one of the island’s natural symbols.
 The lake gets its intense green colour from a type of algae that lives in it, and its water is filtered from the nearby Atlantic Ocean.
 The contrast between the green of the lake with the dark colours in the volcanic environment and with the blue of the neighbouring seawater make this landscape one of the most beautiful on the island.

 We will continue our tour by heading toward the town of Yaiza in order to enjoy one of the island’s most popular activities: a Timanfaya National Park camel ride.
-It is an optional activity on our tour, but more than half a million people do it annually, and you can also enjoy it for only 6 euros.
+It is an optional activity on our tour, but more than half a million people do it annually, and you can also enjoy it for around 11 euros.

 In our Timanfaya National Park tour, we will discover that this 50 square kilometre area originates from two periods of relatively recent volcanic activity.
 Specifically, this territory arose through successive eruptions that took place between 1730 and 1736, and later from another eruption in 1824.
 Those dates are so recent that when visiting the park, you will discover that you are standing in an enormous caldera, with temperatures over 600 degrees just a few metres below your feet.